berbix/berbix-php/README.md

 This Berbix PHP library provides simple interfaces to interact with the Berbix API.

+PHP 7 or greater is required to use this API library.

 ## Installation

 You can install the library through Composer.